Updated 27.02.24

 Essential oils and natural preservatives are among those ingredients that may cause sensitisation in some people and it is imperative therefore that you follow the supplier or manufacturer recommended usage limits in order to make safe cosmetic products.

-8. Measure and Adapt pH
+8. Measure and adjust pH

 The pH of a product will influence many important characteristics of your formulation.
 You can tell, for example, by the pH of the product whether or not your chosen preservative will work effectively and safely. pH also impacts, among other aspects such as the look and feel, colour and scent of a product.
-We’ve a post that goes into more detail on what can go wrong if you don’t control your formulation’s pH.
+We’ve got a post that goes into more detail on what can go wrong if you don’t control your formulation’s pH.

 You don’t need a high-tech pH meter in order to measure the pH of your products; you can use pH strips, which are easily available and affordable, as you start out formulating homemade skincare for personal use.